mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 ## Tracking nodes

 Our first improvement allows us to reuse computations.
 For instance, if we need the result of `dot(x, y)` twice then we want to avoid computing it a second time and instead reuse the first.
-Concretely, we want to keep track of nodes in the graph and reuse them whenever possible.
+Concretely, we want to keep track of nodes in the graph and link back to them whenever possible.

 To do this we simply maintain a glocal dictionary of `PrivateTensor` references as we build the graph, and use this for looking up already existing results before adding new nodes.
 For instance, `dot` now becomes as follows.